 A recent exception is the Long Canyon mine, recently opened by Newmont in Eastern Nevada; it is located a distant 160 kilometers from its existing operations.
 The Carlin-type deposit is expected to add 100,000 to 150,000 ounces to Newmont’s annual production.

-As far as mining jurisdictions go, it doesn’t get much better than Nevada.
+As far as prolific gold mining jurisdictions go, it doesn’t get much better than Nevada.
 Compared to gold mining in Africa, South America and the ‘Stans, Nevada is stable.
 It would take an act of Congress to change the federal Mining Act of 1872, which governs mining throughout the country.